Ready to Work Goals:

 - Address persistent barriers impacting the ability of homeless individuals to work and find housing

-20 hours a week paid transitional work in supplemental sanitation and landscaping social enterprise
+- 29 hours a week paid transitional work in our supplemental sanitation and landscaping or culinary arts (Community Table Kitchen) social enterprise

 Projected program outcomes:

 - Employment – 70% of trainees who enter will obtain full-time mainstream employment after participation in Ready to Work

 - Savings – 100% of trainees will save up to 30% of their income, approximately $1,000 after 6 months

 - Sobriety – Trainees will remain clean and sober and set standard for other Bridge House clients

 - Identification – 100% of Ready to Work participants will have proper ID.

 - Clean up work barriers – 100% will improve employability by working with case management to address barriers such as criminal background and child support

 - 100% will improve employability by working with case management to address barriers such as criminal background and child support